Xhst/ml-record-linkage/README.md

 The final step is pairwise matching, where we compare pairs of records within each block to verify if they represent the same entity.
 This stage leverages LLMs to perform the comparisons, using the context provided by the discriminant field used for embedding (e.g., page titles).
 Initially, most of the information in the discriminant field is reduced during preprocessing to standardize the data.
 However, when using an LLM for pairwise matching, having more contextual information is beneficial.
 Therefore, we retain the raw discriminant field data before pre-processing to provide the LLM with richer context during matching.
+We also used Siamese neural networks, that is, a network composed of two networks with the same weights working on two different inputs and then comparing the output to determine the similarity of the two objects represented by the input vectors.
+The Siamese network was trained using contrastive loss.

 ![process](docs/images/process.png)